rsyncOSX/rsyncuidocs/content/en/docs/GettingStarted.md

 {{< /alert >}}

+**Verify a task in Tasks**

+After adding a task, select the task and press the `play`button on the toolbar which are marked in screen dump below.

+{{< figure src="/images/verifyatask/verifytask.png" alt="" position="center" style="border-radius: 8px;" >}}

+*Note: The Add and Update button is in next version (not yet released) moved to view from the toolbar.*

+**Verify a task in Rsync parameters**

+After adding parameters, select the task and press the `play`button on the toolbar which are marked in screen dump below.

+{{< figure src="/images/verifyatask/verifyparameter.png" alt="" position="center" style="border-radius: 8px;" >}}

+*Note: The Add  button is in next version (not yet released) moved to view from the toolbar.*

 ##### Aborting tasks

 Please note that this is an external task not controlled by RsyncUI, which executes the command-line tool `rsync`.
 RsyncUI monitors the task for progress and termination.